-To begin, cover the canvas with glue.
-You do not want a fast drying glue because you want to be able to move the diamond art around before it dries completely.
+Do not use fast-drying adhesive because you'll want to be able to move the diamond art around before it dries completely.

 Carefully lay the diamond art over the top of the canvas and eyeball center.

-Work quickly, and while the glue is still wet press the edges of the diamond art down over the edges of the canvas and slide the art until it is right where you want it.
+Work quickly, and while the glue is still wet press the edges of the diamond art down over the edges of the canvas and slide the art until you can evenly wrap each edge with the art.

 Once the art is right where you want it, use the brayer to push the art into the glue and canvas.
 Turn over and brayer the backside as well.

 Place the diamond canvas upside down on a cutting mat.
-Trim the edges of the diamond art so they stick out about 2 inches from the edge of the canvas.
+Trim the edges of the diamond art so they extend out about 2 inches from the edge of the canvas.

 Next, we want to prep the corners for wrapping around the canvas.

-To wrap, tightly pull up the edges of the diamond art around the canvas.
+To wrap, tightly pull up the edges of the diamond art around the back of the canvas.

 Then, turn the piece over and see your finished work of art!